-Lumbini city sightseeing tour is one of the most significant pilgrimage destinations in world.
-Lumbini in Nepal is the birth place of Gautam Buddha.
+Lumbini city sightseeing tour is one of the most significant pilgrimage destinations in the world.
+Lumbini in Nepal is the birthplace of Gautam Buddha.
 It is one of the most significant pilgrimage destinations located in the southern Terai plains of Nepal.
 Buddha is known as the light of Asia.
 Lumbini World Heritage Site is not only a place of pilgrimage but also an international tourist attraction where Lord Buddha was born, who ultimately got enlightenment and preached his message to the world.
 The monumental and habitational structures, stone sculptures, terracotta human and animal figurines, fragments of pottery belonging to the Mauryan, Suńga, Kushaņa, Gupta, Vardhan and Sena-Pala periods can be seen through the Lumbini tour.

-Lumbini is situated in Kapilvastu District of Lumbini Zone, the western Terai of Nepal, and 250 Km. south west of Kathmandu.
-From Kathmandu it takes about eight hours by bus or car to start our Lumbini sightseeing.
-The main attraction at the Lumbini city tour remains the Sacred Garden that is spread over 8 sq. km, the Mayadevi Temple, Ashoka Pillar, sacred pond, China Temple etc. The sacred Garden possesses all the treasures of the historic area.
+Lumbini is situated in Kapilvastu District of Lumbini Zone, the western Terai of Nepal, and 250 Km. southwest of Kathmandu.
+From Kathmandu, it takes about eight hours by bus or car to start our Lumbini sightseeing.
+The main attraction at the Lumbini city tour remains the Sacred Garden that is spread over 8 sq. km, the Mayadevi Temple, Ashoka Pillar, sacred pond, China Temple, etc. The sacred Garden possesses all the treasures of the historic area.
 The Mayadevi temple is the main attraction for pilgrims and archaeologists alike.
 Here we find a bas relief of Mayadevi, the Buddha’s mother giving birth to him.
 Standing west to the Maya Devi shrine is the oldest monument of Nepal; the Ashoka’s pillar.
 Emperor Ashoka built the pillar in 249 BC to commemorate his pilgrimage to the sacred site.
-To the south of the pillar, we fine the sacred pond, Puskarni, where Queen Mayadevi had taken a bath just before giving birth to the Buddha.
+To the south of the pillar, we find the sacred pond, Puskarni, where Queen Mayadevi had taken a bath just before giving birth to the Buddha.
 Today the holy site is being developed as the supreme Buddhist pilgrimage and a symbol of world peace.

-Place to see in Lumbini
+The places to see in Lumbini

 About 2 kilometers northwest of Taulihawa on a roadside is the dilapidated village of Kudan.